ArdaxHz/mupl/readme.md

 ## Usage
+### This uploader is tested for Python 3.10+.

+### Downloading
-Download the [latest version](https://github.com/ArdaxHz/mupl/releases/latest) (the source code zip) from the releases page, unzip the file into a folder and open a terminal in that location.
+Download the [latest version](https://github.com/ArdaxHz/mupl/releases/latest) from the releases page.

+Extract the archive to a folder, and open a new terminal window.
+On the terminal, navigate to the folder created using `cd "<path_to_folder>"`.

+### Installing

+Before running the uploader, you will need to install the required modules.
+To install the modules, run the command `pip install -r requirements.txt`, use `pip3` if on mac or linux instead of `pip`.

+In the folder you extracted the archive to, create the `to_upload` and `uploaded` folders.

+### Running

-In the terminal (bash, powershell, cmd) type `python mupl.py` to run the uploader.
+To run the uploader, in the terminal window, use `python mupl.py` to start the uploader.
+Use `python3` instead if on mac or linux.
-Ensure you have Python 3.9+ installed, use `python` for windows and `python3` for mac and linux.

 ### Command Line Arguments
-There are command line arguments that can be added after the main command to change the behaviour of the program, for example: `python mupl.py -u`.
+There are command line arguments that can be added after the main command to change the behaviour of the program, for example: `python mupl.py -t`.

 ##### Options:
 - `--update` `-u` Don't check for a new update at the start of the program.
 - `--verbose` `-v` Make the command line messages and logs more verbose.
 - `--threaded` `-t` Run the threaded uploader. *Default: False*

-## File Name Format
+## File Name Structure
-#### Name format
+#### Name convention
 `manga_title [lang] - cXXX (vYY) (chapter_title) {publish_date} [group]`

 #### Name parameters